morganstanley/binlog/doc/UserGuide.md

 an additional writer as the first argument, which it will use to add the event instead of the default writer.
 The log event, created by this macro, is first serialized into the queue of the `writer`, upon invocation.
-If this is the first call to this macro, the metadata associated with this event is also added to the session of the writer.
+The metadata associated with the event (e.g: file, line, format string) is persisted compile time to the binary.
 This macro is available for each severity, i.e:
 `BINLOG_TRACE_W`, `BINLOG_DEBUG_W`, `BINLOG_INFO_W`, `BINLOG_WARNING_W`, `BINLOG_ERROR_W` and `BINLOG_CRITICAL_W`.
 Serialization is done using the [Mserialize][] library.

-When `session.consume` is called, first the available metadata is consumed and written to the provided stream.
+When `session.consume` is called, first the metadata is consumed from the binary and written to the provided stream.
 Then each writer queue is polled for data.
 Available data is written to the provided stream in batches.
 At the end of the program, the health of the output stream is checked, to make sure errors are not swallowed (e.g: disk full).